rwblickhan/astro-rwblickhan.org/src/content/newsletters/time-to-read-the-eastern-classics.md

 *The Peach Blossom Fan* is very, very good!

-A long play dramatizing a doomed romance against the backdrop of the fall of the Ming Dynasty (doesn’t that description alone make you want to read it?), I don’t think *The Peach Blossom Fan* is particularly well-known among the English reading public.
+A long play dramatizing a doomed romance against the backdrop of the fall of the Ming Dynasty written by a direct descendent of Confucius (doesn’t that description alone make you want to read it?), I don’t think *The Peach Blossom Fan* is particularly well-known among the English reading public.
 Which is a shame, because, as I said, it is *very*, *very*, good!
 It’s easily my favorite of everything listed here.

 Until a few months ago, the one warning I would have is that the [only English translation](https://www.nyrb.com/products/the-peach-blossom-fan) is rather aged and in particular uses Wade-Giles romanization, which I personally find very distracting.